 This list wouldn’t be complete without the godfather of e-commerce: Amazon.
 Founded by Jeff Bezos in July 1994 it has become the largest Internet-based retailer in the world by total sales and market capitalization and the company is worth almost twice as much as Walmart today.
 Fun fact: Jeff considered calling his company Relentless.com before going with Amazon.com in the end.
 The domain name still redirects to the Amazon.com website today.

-Casper is a sleep startup that launched with an outrageously comfortable mattress sold directly to consumers — eliminating commission driven, inflated prices.
+Casper is a sleep startup that launched with an outrageously comfortable mattress sold directly to consumers Ч eliminating commission ннdriven, inflated prices.
 The company started off with the CasperSleep.com domain name but wisely acquired the matching Casper.com domain name in 2015

 The Honest Company is an American consumer goods company, co-founded by actress Jessica Alba, that creates effective, safe, eco-friendly, beautiful, convenient, and affordable products for babies and homes.
 The company had $170 million in 2014 sales and was valued at $1.7 billion as of August 2015.
 The company acquired the Honest.com domain name for $180,000 trough GoDaddy in December 2011.
 Of course, having the best domain name for your company is crucial.
 After all, it can cause your businesses marketing and SEO to experience some failures.
 An Inbound Marketing Agency London & HubSpot Partner Company might be able to help resolve some marketing struggles that your business is having.

 Wish is the leading mobile commerce platform in North America and Europe.
 The company gives it’s users access to the most affordable, convenient, and effective shopping mall and affordable goods.
 The San Fransisco-based company has raised more than $1 Billon dollars in funding and it’s website is ranked among the top 25 largest shopping sites in the world.